terra-reference/terraref.github.io/README.md

 * Table of Contents
 {:toc}

+# Deprecated

+The TERRA-REF website was migrated to Drupal in 2018.
+This content is retained for reference.

 # About this site

 This is a sandbox for development of an open-access data and computing platform support the assessment of crop yield potential using sensors, robots, high performance computing within a collaborative, cross-disciplinary research and development